mth/yeti/doc/reference.rst

 the containing Yeti module.

-Class definition in sequence expression also introduces a new scope with new class name binding.
+Class definition in sequence expression also introduces a new scope with new class name binding (the class name bindings have separate namespace).
 Non-public classes can be constructed or extended only using that binding in Yeti code.
 Attempts to instantiate them outside of their scope will result in undefined behavior.

 The extends list can contain a single class name (that will be the superclass) and any number of interface names (that will be implemented).